 I’m a science nerd at heart–it’s one of the reasons brewing coffee is a huge passion of mine–so I want to do more than just show you how to descale a Keurig brewer.

-I want to give you some detail around why you have to descale your brewer.
-If the science interests you, click here to skip to that section.
+I want to give you some detail around why you have to descale your brewer, but we'll save that for the end.

 There are two ways to descale a Keurig coffee maker:

 Click the links above to skip to each.
 But first, do these instructions work for every Keurig coffee maker?
 Yes, they do!

 Pro Tip: Our Complete Guide to Every Keurig Model has links to the user manuals for every Keurig model made, which will give you instructions specific to the brewer you have.